Click Here for the Infopet home page

 Cats and dogs have different nutritional needs, so it's not a good idea to feed cat food to dogs.
 Dogs living with cats may steal the cat's food.
 Try putting the cat food where the dog can't reach it, or supervise feeding sessions and remove the bowls when the animals have stopped eating.

-Should puppies and adult dogs be given cow's milk?
+Should puppies be given cow's milk?

 What about grass?